implydata/druid-public/docs/tutorials/tutorial-batch.md

 ![Data loader partition](../assets/tutorial-batch-data-loader-06.png "Data loader partition")

 Clicking past the `Tune` step, we get to the publish step, which is where we can specify what the datasource name in Druid.
-Let's name this datasource `wikipedia`.
+Let's name this datasource `koalas`.

 ![Data loader publish](../assets/tutorial-batch-data-loader-07.png "Data loader publish")